 For Professor Prior, ovulatory cycles are a “creator of good health.”
 They’re also an “indicator of good health” because when we’re healthy, ovulation arrives smoothly and regularly.
 When we’re unhealthy in some way, the lack of ovulation can tell the story.

 The American College of Obstetricians and Gynecologists (ACOG) agrees.
-In December 2015, together with the American Academy of Pediatrics, they quietly issued a groundbreaking statement called Menstruation in Girls and Adolescents: Using the Menstrual Cycle as a Vital Sign.
+In 2015, together with the American Academy of Pediatrics, they quietly issued a radical statement called Menstruation in Girls and Adolescents: Using the Menstrual Cycle as a Vital Sign.
 In it, they state that doctors should always ask patients about menstruation and advise girls to chart their cycles.
 By doing so, they say, “doctors will demonstrate to patients that menstruation is an important reflection of their overall health.”

 Learning to observe, chart, and interpret an ovulatory cycle is called body literacy, a term coined by menstrual activist Laura Wershler.